 The cash back you receive goes back to you in the form of a credit in your account; it’s not pure cash back you can use wherever you want.

-Cardmembers also get 3% cash back on Walmart.com purchases, 2% cash back on Walmart and Murphy USA gas, as well as 1% on purchases at Walmart and anywhere else.
+Cardmembers also get 3% cash back on Walmart purchases including grocery pickup, 2% cash back on Walmart and Murphy USA gas, as well as 1% on purchases at Walmart and anywhere else.

-APR, Fees & Penalties for the Walmart Credit Card
+APR, Fees, and Penalties for the Walmart Credit Card

 The low-end APR seems pretty attractive compared to Target’s rate, but Walmart’s terms and conditions make it clear that your chances of getting the lower APRs are slim.